NFPA 10: Portable Fire Extinguishers

 Maximum travel distances to extinguishers by fire class:

-Fire Class | Hazard Level | Maximum Travel Distance |
+| Fire Class | Hazard Level | Maximum Travel Distance |

-Class A | Light/Ordinary | 75 feet |
+| Class A | Light/Ordinary | 75 feet |

-Class A | Extra | 75 feet |
+| Class A | Extra | 75 feet |

-Class B | Light/Ordinary | 50 feet |
+| Class B | Light/Ordinary | 50 feet |

-Class B | Extra | 30 feet |
+| Class B | Extra | 30 feet |

-Class C | All | Based on A or B hazard |
+| Class C | All | Based on A or B hazard |

-Class D | All | 75 feet |
+| Class D | All | 75 feet |

-Class K | Commercial Kitchens | 30 feet |
+| Class K | Commercial Kitchens | 30 feet |

 Inspection Frequency

-NFPA 10 mandates regular inspections:
+NFPA 10 mandates regular inspections at defined intervals:

-- Electronic Monitoring: May extend visual inspection intervals up to 90 days with approved systems
+- Electronic monitoring: May extend visual inspection intervals up to 90 days with approved systems

 Maintenance & Testing